ashneeldas2/trends-sp20/Assignments/a2/README.md

 operations and use queries on a database.
 In this assignment, we're going to create a database of songs.

+Note: While writing this assignment, please have the app run on port 8080.
+This will make grading easier for us.

 ## Part 1: Creating the database

 First, navigate to [Firebase](https://firebase.google.com/) and create a